 Narcissism makes you look at yourself constantly in a mirror; discouragement leads to complaining and pessimism to thinking everything is dark and bleak.
 These three attitudes close the door to the Holy Spirit.
 (Homily of His Holiness Pope Francis, 2020, Jun 29).
 Can we resist these obstacles and trust in the power of the Spirit?

-This is indeed a Calvary time for the Church.
+Lesson: This is a Calvary time for the Church.
 What has atrophied and corrupted must die in order for the new life of the Resurrection can heal.
-The love of God in the Body of Christ will endure for we know that our Redeemer lives.
+We know that our Redeemer lives.

 “You have been taught that when we were baptized in Christ Jesus we were baptized into his death; in other words, when we were baptized we went into the tomb with him and joined him in death, so that as Christ was raised from the dead by the Father’s glory, we too might live a new life.
 If in union with Christ we have imitated his death, we shall also imitate him in his resurrection. “(Romans 6:3-6)